OUR EVIDENCE

 Resistance is friction, avoidance, and activation energy mismatch between intention and execution.
 The environment generates it.
 The clinical intervention reduces the friction, not the person's willpower.

 Behavior design and friction: Fogg BJ.
 Tiny Habits.
+Houghton Mifflin Harcourt.
 2019.
-Based on behavior design research at Stanford Behavior Design Lab.
-Motivation is unreliable.
-Ability and prompt are the clinical levers.
+Evidence grade: Reference.
+An accurate popularization of behavior design work, not research.
+Motivation is unreliable; ability and prompt are the clinical levers.

 Avalanche and Limit